temporalio/documentation/docs/typescript/activities.md

 });
 ```

-Without Heartbeating, if your activity `StartToCloseTimeout` is 1 hour and the activity stalled or activity worker died, Temporal would have to wait out the 1 hour before retrying.
+Without Heartbeating, if your activity `StartToCloseTimeout` is 1 hour and the activity stalled, or activity worker died, Temporal would have to wait out the 1 hour before retrying.
 But if you used the Heartbeat API, set a `heartbeatTimeout` for 10 seconds, the absence of Heartbeats in the `heartbeatTimeout` window would inform the Server that the Activity has stalled and should be retried right away rather than at the end of the `StartToCloseTimeout`.

-The second major benefit of Heartbeating is being able to resume from failure by checkpointing data as `heartbeatDetails`.
+The second major benefit of Heartbeating is being able to resume from failure by check pointing data as `heartbeatDetails`.
 Extending the example above:

 ```ts